mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 * Check Guthook comments for Rock Pass (mile 13.6) Fire Creek Pass (mile 133.1)

 ### Rain
-Don’t be surprised if you are rained on at least once each day from Harts Pass through to White Pass (the first 3 weeks).
+Don’t be surprised if it rains every day from Harts Pass through to White Pass (the first 3 weeks).
 You might slog it 4,000 ft uphill, only to curse the persistent clouds and fog that can obscure any amazing views that would have made the payoff worthwhile.
 Stopping to dry out tents, clothing and sleeping bags will be an almost daily occurrence.

 ### Bugs
 Horrendous!
 Especially after the first week.
 Some of my lowest days on trail were due to bugs.
 You can barely take a 5 minute rest before you are consumed by a cloud of flying monsters.
 Get used to setting up your tent in record time, quickly leaping through the door, and spending the next 5 minutes squishing all the mosquitos that got inside.